gdecil/deMaps/README.md

 	3. Purple		Cime
 	4. Green 		Valli

-6. Profile
+6. Profile/Track: to upload file use nodejs server (multer)
-	1. Add a chart from kml (GPS checkbox)
+	1. in Mappe add a track from kml file
-      1. upload file nodejs server (multer)
+    2. in Profili add a chart from gpx file

 7. Photo
     1. link ad un album su internet (only photo)